Anderson Daronco: Career

 Later, Daronco explained that the reason of stopping the game "is not something in my head.
 We have an orientation in this direction. (…) we don't just stick to a homophobic chant, there's a whole issue involving racism, or facts that can incite violence, such as banners in the field and xenophobic chants."

-On August 30, 2020, after a game featuring Grêmio versus Caxias game, comments about Daronco's stature and physical presence went viral on social media, gaining coverage in the Spanish-language press.
+On August 30, 2020, after a game featuring Athletico Paranaense versus Londrina game, comments about Daronco's stature and physical presence went viral on social media, gaining coverage in Spanish-language press.

-On March 27, 2022, after an international football match between Peru and Uruguay, Peruvian newspaper El Comercio and other international media outlets criticized Daronco for a supposed history of refereeing favorable for the Uruguayan side.
-According to sports journalist Marco Quilca Leon, Daronco declined to use goal-line technology after a highly controversial play at the 92 minute, where it seemed that Uruguay goalkeeper Sergio Rochet stopped a ball inside his own goal.
-The Peruvian Football Federation filed an official complaint to FIFA against Daronco after the match.
+On March 27, 2022, after an international football match between Peru and Uruguay, Peruvian newspaper El Comercio and other international media outlets criticized Daronco for a supposed history of refereeing favorably for the Uruguayan side.
+According to sports journalist Marco Quilca Leon, Daronco declined to use goal-line technology after a highly controversial play at the 92nd minute, where it seemed that Uruguay goalkeeper Sergio Rochet stopped a ball inside his own goal.
+The Peruvian Football Federation filed an official complaint against Daronco to FIFA after the match.

+On 26 November 2024, at Arena Castelão, shortly before a match between Ceará and Vasco da Gama for the 36th round of the 2024 Campeonato Brasileiro Série A, a man in the Fortaleza supporters' area of the stands shouted, "you're not gonna rob [us] tonight, [you] thief", to which Daronco replied with a Portuguese-language equivalent of "go fuck yourself".

 Personal life

 He is married to Luciane Daronco.
 He has two children, Arthur and Hector Daronco.
-He keeps his family life private away from the public due to the risks related to being a referee.
+He keeps his family life private from the public due to the stated risks related to being a referee.

-Daronco was born and lives in Maria, Rio Grande do Sul where some of his Physical Education students died in the Kiss nightclub fire in 2013 when was a PE instructor and teacher.
+Daronco was born and lives in Maria, Rio Grande do Sul, where some of his Physical Education students died in the Kiss nightclub fire in 2013 when he was a PE instructor and teacher.
 In 2015, during the 2015 Brazilian Nationals, Daronco was involved in 27 matches, setting a record of the highest matches officiated in Brazil within that period.
-In the process he received an amount of 100,000 reais the highest amount.
-In 2017, he referred 21 matches again the most from Rio Grande do Sul which also translated to 84,000 reais.
-Daranco stated that his passion for the sport made him muscular even though that was not his intention.
+In the process, he received an amount of 100,000 reals, the highest amount.
+In 2017, he referred 21 matches, again the most from Rio Grande do Sul, which also translated to 84,000 reals.
+Daronco stated that his passion for the sport made him muscular even though that was not his intention.

 In 2017, he weighed 90 kg, after losing around 3 or 4 kg, due to the advice of committees and physical instructors who cautioned and advised him to reduce the extra weight to avoid problems in his career in the short and long term.
 With his weight he is able to run 40 meters in less than six seconds and trains practically every day due to his job.